evarayHEIG/dai-lab5-http/README.md

 During this phase, we developed the API using the Javalin framework in Java.
 With Javalin, a server was can be created, enabling the different endpoint routes for the API we made.
 The API is able to handle GET, POST, PUT and DELETE requests.
-Our basic API concept gives different songs and there author as a json format and all the songs are stored in a `ConcurrentHashMap` which are identified by an id (int).
+Our basic API concept gives different songs and their singer as a json format and all the songs are stored in a `ConcurrentHashMap` which are identified by an id (int).
 The different routes are:
 - GET /api/songs -> returns all the songs
 - GET /api/songs/{id}